stancl/tenancy-docs/docs/source/v2/difference-between-this-package-and-others.blade.md

 Packages like tenancy/multi-tenant and tenancy/tenancy give you an API for making your application multi-tenant.
 They give you a tenant DB connection, traits to apply on your models, a guide on creating your own tenant-aware cache, etc.

-This package makes your application multi-tenant automatically and attempts to make you not have to change (m)any things in your code.
+This package (stancl/tenancy) makes your application multi-tenant automatically and attempts to make you not have to change any things in your code.
+The philosophy behind this approach is that you should write your app, not tenancy boilerplate.

 ## Which one should you use?